-- 4.3.4.
-It may be helpful to give some examples of what evidence we would expect to see for the various limbs of the test.
-On the part "established by legislation or under international treaty" we would expect a reference to the relevant legislation under which the Employer was established.
-On the second part "the Crown, or a Central Government entity (or foreign government or similar central government entity of foreign government) we would expect to see either an explanation of the part of the Crown that the Employer belongs to, a reference to the ONS classification or if part of a foreign government an explanation of their relationship to the government (or State in a federal system). - 4.3.5.
+- 4.3.7.
 For foreign governments, when we come to the parts of the tests for the Board to consider, one of the issues we are likely to consider will be the financial strength of the government.
 We will look at their credit rating.
 The general convention is that an entity cannot have a rating better than its government, and that they are typically rated a minimum of one notch lower.
-A- (Standard & Poor's) is the lowest rating we map to Band 1 for entities in a country so we would expect the country to be A rated i.e. one notch higher. - 4.3.6.
-For the state aid part of the test we would expect the Officer to consider if state aid were a realistic issue in their particular industry or sector.
-If in their opinion it was not we would just expect a statement or confirmation to that effect.
-If state aid is an issue we would expect to see some supporting evidence to justify their confirmation that the advantage derived from the levy reduction (by moving to band 1) does not amount to state aid.
-This might be an opinion from in-house counsel, a firm of solicitors or from a barrister. - 4.3.7.
-Although the next parts of the tests are for the Board to consider we believe it would be helpful for the applicant's Officer to set out the reasons why they think the nature of their organisation means that the Experian methodology does not capture the risk of insolvency and why it is very unlikely that the PPF will have to assume responsibility for the scheme in the foreseeable future.
-This might be because their organisation does not produce financial accounts, or because there is some feature of their accounts that does not reflect their financial strength or support. - 4.3.8.
+A- (Standard & Poor's) is the lowest rating we map to Band 1 for entities in a country so we would expect the country to be A rated i.e. one notch higher. - 4.3.8.
 We would also like to explain the significance of this rule in the context of parental strength variable in the Insolvency Risk Appendix.
 The rule for Special Category Employers only applies to entities themselves in their own right and not to any of their subsidiaries or associated companies.
-However entities that fail the tests may get an indirect benefit if their ultimate parent company is a quasi-governmental entity.
-This is because there is a Parent Strength Variable in the Insolvency

-Risk Appendix for those employers that are assigned to a Group scorecard.
+However entities that fail the tests to be a Special Category Employer may be able to get an indirect benefit if their ultimate parent company is a quasi-governmental entity.
+This is because there is a Parent Strength Variable in the Insolvency Risk Appendix for those employers that are assigned to a Group scorecard.
 This variable is calculated by generating an Adjusted Monthly Score for the Ultimate Parent which is converted into a 1-100 Score.
 That 1-100 Score is the variable value for the Parent Strength of the employer.
 The proposal is that for those employers whose Ultimate Parents pass the "Quasi-governmental" test would be allocated the strongest Score (i.e. 0 for the Group small parent contribution and band 100 for the other group scorecards) for this variable.
 This will reduce the levy.
-We are therefore anticipating that we will receive applications from ultimate parents as well as from employers.
+We may therefore receive applications from ultimate parents as well as from employers.